Battery electric multiple unit: BEC819 series

 In 2019, a total of 11 new BEC819 trainsets were introduced on the Kashii Line, replacing all diesel multiple units previously operated on that line.
 This brought the total number of BEC819 trainsets in revenue service to 18.

 EV-E801 series

-A new EV-E801 series two-car BEMU train was introduced on the 26.6 km long non-electrified Oga Line in Akita Prefecture in March 2017.
-It shares some characteristics with the BEC819 trains: it uses a 360 kWh battery and is recharged from a 20 kV 50 Hz AC overhead supply instead of a 1,500 V DC overhead supply used by the earlier EV-E301 trains.
+A new EV-E801 series two-car BEMU train, also built by Hitachi, was introduced on the 26.6 km long non-electrified Oga Line in Akita Prefecture in March 2017.
+It shares similar characteristics with the BEC819 trains as it uses a 360 kWh battery and is recharged from a 20 kV 50 Hz AC overhead supply.
+As of March 2021, 6 trainsets have replaced all services on the Oga Line with through services to Akita on the Ōu Main Line.

 Latvia

 In 2022, the Road Transport Administration (ATD), which organizes passenger carrier services in Latvia, announced a procurement for the construction and delivery of 9 BEMU sets, with an option for 7 more, until the end of 2026.
 Stadler, CAF and Škoda Transportation had applied for BEMU deliveries in the first part of the tender.
 Seven of these trains will be used for the busiest unelectrified railway lines Rīga-Bolderāja and Rīga-Sigulda, with the other two being used on unelectrified routes such as Rīga-Dobele and Rīga-Jēkabpils.
 These trains will replace the currently-operating DR1A trains on these routes, while the operator remains to be decided by a future procurement.